sachioross/aem-content-builder/README.md

 ## Usage Notes

 The target of this framework is to enable rapid development of new content creation and migration tools.
-Single or multi-value property setting, setting of properties and content (e.g. adding under `jcr:content`), and the actual POSTing of data; are accounted for in the [AbstractComponent](./components/AbstractComponent.js).
-The [AbstractPage](./components/AbstractPage.js) adds the ability to add components, as would be expected in an AEM Page.
+Single or multi-value property setting and the setting of properties and content (e.g. adding under `jcr:content`) are accounted for in the [AbstractComponent](./components/AbstractComponent.js).
+The [AbstractPage](./components/AbstractPage.js) adds the ability to add components and page-related properties, such as the associated template, as would be expected in an AEM Page.

-While this framework can be used independently to help perform automated content creation within an AEM system as part of a testing or local-development workflow, it was designed to support content migration from legacy systems where the only sufficient option was to parse existing data (in most cases, HTML).
-As-such, the [AbstractComponent](./components/AbstractComponent.js) provides the `parse` function.
-This method is not implemented in the AbstractComponent.
-Any implementation that intends to use this method is expected to implement this method for each component created.

-It is expected that the `parse` method can handle all needs of the component to dynamically set the required properities.
-In most cases, the expected flow for migration-related content build would be:

-  1. Collected the content to be parsed
-  2. Pass the chunk of content that relates to this component into the `parse` method
-  3. Repeat until all content is properly parsed
-  4. Create a new (POST request)[./reuqest/Post.js] with the target destination
-  5. `POST` the request to an AEM instance using the `handle` method from the (Handler)[./request/Handler.js]

-For HTML migrations, this implemenation recommends using the [cheerio library](https://github.com/cheeriojs/cheerio) as it makes the parsing implementation fairly simple.

 ## Structure